nmagee/ds2002-course/labs/lab1-cli.md

 ls
 ```

-Next try listing the contents in a more detailed view
+Next list the contents in a more detailed view

 ```
 ls -l